ProjectDossier/cruise-screening/README.md

 ## <a name='installation' /> 1.
 Installation

+This project contains four parts:

+- Python Django backend serving the web application
+- Postgres database for storing user data
+- ElasticSearch database for documents with search API [docker]
+- Text2Text API for automatic screening

+As a minimum, you need to install the first two parts.

 ### 1.1 Python Django Backend

 Project was tested on Python 3.9+.
+It will not run on Python 3.8 and below because of type hints for generics.

 Create [conda](https://docs.conda.io/en/latest/miniconda.html) environment: